-To expose the student to the state-of-the-art and new challenges in Wind Energy, the programme is complemented by the EWEM Summer School event, regular EWEM Symposia by guest lecturers from associated partners and the EWEM Innovation and Entrepreneurship Workshop.
+To expose the student to the state-of-the-art and new challenges in Wind Energy, the programme is complemented by the EWEM Summer/Spring school event, regular EWEM guest lectures and symposia by guest lecturers from associated partners.

 EWEM track structure: each EWEM is a two-year joint programme (120 ECTS) with seven distinct elements:

 What is required to be considered for admission to an MSc programme?
 Please note: if you do not meet all the formal requirements, it is no use applying.

 Please note: if you have not graduated yet your CGPA must meet the requirements at the time of application.

 Only nationals from the USA, U.K., Ireland, Australia, New Zealand and Canada are exempt from the proof of English language proficiency requirement.
 Applicants who obtained a bachelors degree in one of the mentioned countries, are also exempt from the proof of English language proficiency requirement.

 Certificates older than two years are not accepted.
 As the whole process of collecting information, registering for the tests and receiving the test results may take several months, we advise you to register for the IELTS or TOEFL several months before starting your application.

 It is allowed to send us a copy of your test results, please check the application documents for detailed information.

 If you have not yet graduated or do not have work experience, you need to provide two letters from professors or assistant professors from the faculty at which you are studying.